Fine Line Features

 Fine Line Features was the specialty films division of New Line Cinema.
 From 1991 to 2005, under founder and president Ira Deutchman, Fine Line acquired, distributed and marketed independent films.
 In 2005, New Line teamed up with fellow Time Warner subsidiary HBO to form Picturehouse, a new specialty film label into which Fine Line was folded.

 Fine Line Features DVD releases were split between HBO Video and New Line Home Entertainment.
 When New Line Home Entertainment ceased to exist in 2010, it was folded into Warner Home Video.
+HBO Home Entertainment also transferred the manufacturing of physical products to Warner Bros.
+Home Entertainment in 2019, and by 2020 had fully merged into Warner Bros.
+Home Entertainment.

 Selected films released

-Warner Bros. owns the distribution rights to the Fine Line Features' films unless otherwise mentioned.
+Warner Bros.
+Clockwork (through New Line Cinema) owns the distribution rights to the Fine Line Features' films unless otherwise mentioned.